Skip to main content

 Authentic Bread Flavor

 Authentic Ligurian-style focaccia features a signature brine technique that creates an impossibly crispy crust while keeping the interior light and airy.
 This recipe offers both yeasted (same-day) and sourdough (24-hour) versions, so you can choose your adventure.
-The secret is in the dimples – pressed all the way to the bottom of the pan – where olive oil and saltwater pool to create that legendary golden, crackling exterior.

 Equipment Needed